John Young (advisor)

 John Young (c.
 1742 – 17 December 1835) was a British subject who became an important military advisor to Kamehameha I during the formation of the Kingdom of Hawaii.
-He was left behind by Simon Metcalfe, captain of the American ship Eleanora, and along with a Welshman Isaac Davis became a friend and advisor to Kamehameha.
-He brought knowledge of the western world, including naval and land battle strategies, to Kamehameha, and became a strong voice on affairs of state for the Hawaiian Kingdom.
-He played a big role during Hawaii's first contacts with the European powers.
+He was left behind by Simon Metcalfe, captain of the American ship Eleanora, and along with a Welshman Isaac Davis, became a friend and advisor to Kamehameha.
+Young brought knowledge of naval and land battle strategies to Kamehameha, and became a strong voice on affairs of state for the Hawaiian Kingdom, playing a major role during Hawaii's first contacts with the European powers.
 He spent the rest of his life in Hawaiʻi.
-Between 1802 and 1812, John Young ruled as Royal Governor of Hawaii Island while King Kamehameha was away on other islands.
+Between 1802 and 1812, Young ruled as Royal Governor of Hawaii Island while Kamehameha was away on other islands.
 He organized the construction of the fort at Honolulu Harbor.
 The Hawaiians gave him the name ʻOlohana based on Young's typical command "All hands (on deck)".

 Life

 According to his tombstone, he was born in 1742 in Crosby, Lancashire, England.
 Other sources give his birth as 17 March 1744.
 His father was Robert Young, also from Crosby, and mother Grace.
-He had two brothers: Peter and James.

-The Youngs were of Scottish descent.
-After his death, two families from Massachusetts and Connecticut claimed that Young was American and a member of their family, but all contemporary sources seem to indicate he was British.
+He had two brothers: Peter and James.After his death, two families from Massachusetts and Connecticut claimed that Young was American and a member of their family, but all contemporary sources seem to indicate he was British.